PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-billing-webhook-events/README.md

 ---
-title: Webhook & Events
+title: PrestaShop Billing Webhook & Events
 ---

 <Block>

-# :link: Webhook & Events
+# :bellhop_bell: PrestaShop Billing Webhook & Events

 </Block>

 <Block>

-When a change happens on PrestaShop Billing API, you will be notify by a [webhook system](https://en.wikipedia.org/wiki/Webhook).
+When a change happens on the PrestaShop Billing API, you will be notified by a [webhook system](https://en.wikipedia.org/wiki/Webhook).

-To start using these webhook you should:
+To start using these webhooks, you should:
-1. Create a POST endpoint which be called every time an event is triggered
+1. Create a POST endpoint which will be called every time an event is triggered.
-2. Configure the webhook in PrestaShop Billing. **For the moment, we will handle this manually.**
+2. Configure the webhook in PrestaShop Billing. **This is done manually for now.**

-During call API, your endpoint should return a 2xx HTTP status to indicates that you handle the call without trouble. **In case the HTTP status is not 2xx we retry the API call at exponential time intervals until we receive a 2xx HTTP response.**
+Your endpoint will return a 2xx HTTP status to indicate that an API call was successful. **If the HTTP status is not 2xx, the API call is retried at exponential time intervals until a 2xx HTTP response is received.**

 </Block>